What is property settlement?

 - When your former partner might think you separated;

-- Whether there were any previous periods of separation;
+- Any previous periods of separation;

 - Whether there are or have been any Family Violence or Restraining Orders and if so copies of same;